Not a Trampoline: Background and production

 In December 2002, Rob Cantor formed the band Tally Hall with Andrew Horowitz and Zubin Sedghi.
 Later recruiting Joe Hawley and Ross Federman, the band released two albums: Marvin's Marvelous Mechanical Museum (2005) and Good & Evil (2011).
 Tally Hall went on hiatus following the latter, leading Cantor to begin producing solo work.
 In 2012, he released the singles "Christian Bale Is at Your Party" and "Shia LaBeouf", with both becoming viral videos.
 Cantor began writing demos without a collective vision, aiming for the album's variety to prevent monotony.
 Songs were composed before their lyrics were developed, although at other times, they began with the lyrics.
 He was influenced by Hawley's writing style with Tally Hall to create plot-focused songs.
 "All I Need Is You" was the first song written for the album, expanded from an unused pitch for a Time Warner commercial.
 Cantor and producer Gregtronic were both inspired by Elton John's song "Levon" to incorporate a powerful string arrangement.
 "Old Bike" followed as the second song written.

 Cantor shared an unfinished version of the track "La Telenovela" with Jhameel, who completed its chorus and transformed it into a duet.
 In 2012, Cantor reunited with Horowitz in Los Angeles, spending six hours together writing the song "Perfect".
 The two additionally collaborated on "The Rendezvous" with Madi Diaz, a track that was originally scrapped until further production was applied.
 Federman contributed drums to the song "Old Bike", while all four of Cantor's ex-bandmates gave feedback during the album's development.
 "I'm Gonna Win" is a reworked version of a Tally Hall demo written by Hawley.
 The revival of the demo came from Hawley's inclusion of Cantor's song "Time Machine" on the album Hawaii: Part II, sparking a song exchange.
 He initially had concerns regarding how the songs would flow together, but producer Gregtronic resolved this issue.
 For the project, Cantor has cited the Beatles, the Beach Boys, Queen, Elliott Smith, Paul Simon, and Dan Wilson as influences.
-The track "Lightshine" was later reconstructed from an old demo by Cantor into a drastically different song, only retaining its chorus, though it was scrapped from the album.
+The track "Lightshine" was later reconstructed from an old demo by Cantor into a drastically different song, only retaining its chorus, though it was scrapped from the album's initial issue.